 - Submit standardized language test score - a TOEFL minimum score of 70, IELTS minimum score of 6.0, Pearson Test of English (PTE) minimum score of 50 or Duolingo test minimum score of 95 for traditional admissions.
 International students must submit standardized test scores unless they are exempt (View Language Policy).

 - * If you don't meet the English required scores please see Conditional Admissions

 - You can upload the required documents to your admissions portal once you submit your application.
 Your admissions portal will always have the most up-to-date status of your application.
 To check the status of your application, simply log in to your portal.

-- If you have completed less than 24 credits at the time of application, please submit your high school transcript.
+- Transfers with only 12 academic credits at the time of application, please submit your high school transcript.
 If your document is not translated to English a certified English translation is necessary.
 These applicants are evaluated using the freshman admission standards and college transcripts.

 Special Note: You will receive your admissions decision based on your unofficial transcript that you can upload through your application portal; however, you still need to submit your official college transcript(s) in order to receive formal credit evaluation and other advising related services.

 Transfer students offered admission will receive a credit evaluation by the registrar and the academic department.
 The official transcript is needed to complete the Registrars evaluation.
 Once that evaluation is completed, an advisor will answer questions about transferring credits from another institution to Rowan University.